What is an RTO?

 - Increased course fees

 - RTO accreditation has seen fees increase up to 400% for the same course provided pre-RTO accreditation in some cases.
-The students are not price sensitive as their tuition fees are being funded by a loan that they consider unlikely to ever need to pay back.
+Students are not price sensitive as their tuition fees.
+Especially those which are being funded by a loan that they consider unlikely to need to pay back.
 However, once your income reaches a certain threshold, you will have to start paying back the loan.

 - Sales Focused